devscons/mindmap-test-tool/README.md

 mvn exec:java - executes tests using default mindmap from resources
 ```
 ```
-mvn exec: java -Dmindmap=<path to mindmap> - using your own mindmap
+mvn exec:java -Dmindmap=<path to mindmap> - using your own mindmap
 ```